krystalkoh/showtime/README.md

 (Second part of the code was to randomise the shows shown on screen)

 ### Not planning out the file structure accurately
-Problem: Focusing on the design in mind first rather than planning out the data structure accurately and sticking to it Lesson learnt: Having the wireframe in mind is fine, but need to ensure routes + basic data structure done first before actually coding.
+Problem: Focusing on the design in mind first rather than planning out the data structure accurately and sticking to it.
+The following was my final datastructure:
 ![file](/starter-code-base/screenshots/wireframe.png)

+Lesson learnt: Having the wireframe in mind is fine, but need to ensure routes + basic data structure done first before actually coding.

 ### Encountering HTML in the summary data pulled from API
 Problem: HTML tags in the data of the summary